A 3-way LTAS of three *Somethin' Else* CDs — confirming the processing newly added at the RVG Edition 1999 stage

-Question answered on this page: Where is Rudy Van Gelder's "sound" actually shaped?
-Is it determined by the cutting EQ curve, or is it built up at other stages?
-Three CDs of the 1958 Somethin' Else recording (1987 McMaster / 1999 RVG Edition / 2009 AP) are compared via long-term average spectrum (LTAS) to find out.
+Question answered on this page: Is Van Gelder's mastering-stage sound shaping visible in objective measurement?
+Three CDs of the 1958 Somethin' Else recording (Cannonball Adderley, 1987 McMaster / 1999 RVG Edition / 2009 AP) are compared via long-term average spectrum (LTAS) to see how the Hoffman interpretation and the LD+3 memo are borne out by what we observe on CD.

 ← For the cutting equipment and EQ curve discussion, see the related FAQ: What equipment did Rudy Van Gelder use for cutting?